-Enjoyably simple and light early 80s fantasy sci-fi fluff.
+Enjoyably light, early 80s fantasy/sci-fi.
 It could have been better, but staggering competition at the other networks spelled low ratings and a mid-season thematic shift likely left casual viewers confused, leading to its first season also being its last.

 By Jason Hink

 Now, thanks to the folks at Visual Entertainment Inc. (VEI) and CBS Home Entertainment, the adventures of Matthew ‘E’Hawke’ Star and Walt ‘D’hai’ Shepherd live on through a surprise 2018 complete series DVD release for NBC’s short-lived The Powers of Matthew Star.

 Click to order The Powers of Matthew Star at Amazon.

 Your purchase helps pay the bills at this website!